BACnet Stack

 This BACnet protocol stack library provides a BACnet application layer, network layer and media access (MAC) layer communications services.
 It is an open source, royalty-free library for an embedded system, Windows, Linux, or other operating system.
 Example BACnet client and server applications are included.

 For software developers, the BACnet protocol is a standard way to send and receive messages on the wire containing data that is understood by other BACnet compliant devices.
 The BACnet standard defines a standard way to communicate over a number of wires, known as Data Link/Physical Layers: Ethernet, EIA-485, EIA-232, ARCNET, and LonTalk.
-The BACnet standard also defines a standard way to communicate using UDP, IP and HTTP (Web Services).
+The BACnet standard also defines a standard way to communicate using UDP (IPv4 and IPv6) and TCP (HTTP for RESTful Web Services and HTTPS for Secure Connect).

 There are other open source projects for BACnet: